-To make corn dog muffins, we simply put pieces of hot dog into a batch of corn bread before baking.
-Of course these are best done in muffin tins for individual servings that kids adore.
+To make these fun treats for the kiddos, we simply put pieces of hot dog into a batch of corn bread muffins before baking.

-If convenience and ease is preferred, Jiffy Corn Muffin Mix just happens to be milk and egg free, containing just wheat.
-Directions call for milk and egg, but these can be done allergy-safe with a flax egg and your favorite dairy-free milk.
+If convenience and ease is preferred, Jiffy Corn Muffin Mix just happens to be milk and egg free.
+The directions call for milk and egg, but these can be substituted with an allergy-friendly flax egg and your favorite dairy-free milk.

-For dairy-free hot dogs, try Hebrew National.
-Check ingredients for yourself, they can change or may not work for you.
+For dairy-free hot dogs, try Hebrew National or Applegate.
+Check ingredients for yourself, though, as they can always change.

 CORN DOG MUFFINS